Dilettant26/WGAN-Punks/README.md

 ## Introduction
 I used the project [TF2-WGAN](https://github.com/KUASWoodyLIN/TF2-WGAN) from [KUASWoodyLIN](https://github.com/KUASWoodyLIN) as base and adapted it for my personal needs.

-This implies a different structure of the Generator and the Discriminator Networks.
-The Training of the WGAN is stable and results in good new images
+This implies a different structure of the Generator and Discriminator Networks.
+The Training of the WGAN is stable and results in good new Images

 ## Model
 The WGAN-model was trained on 10000 images of CryptoPunks.